ibm-cloud-docs/event-notifications/getting-started.md

 ## Pricing plans
+{: #en-pricing-plans}

-Currently, two pricing plans are on offer: Lite, and Standard.
+Currently, the following service plans are available: Lite, and Standard.

 You need an {{site.data.keyword.cloud}} account.
 If you don't have an account, create one [here](https://cloud.ibm.com/registration/).
 Log in to your {{site.data.keyword.cloud}} account.
 {: note }